High-Protein Breakfast Ideas for Busy mornings Fuel Your Day Right

 • Supports muscle maintenance and metabolism

-• stabilises blood sugars and energy levels.
+• stabilizes blood sugars and energy levels.

 • Enhances focus and mental clarity in the morning